International Economics and Sustainable Development

 Master

-Study International Economics and Sustainable Development in Groningen and learn about the societal and economic implications of international trade, finance, and sustainable development.
+Study International Economics and Sustainable Development in Groningen and analyse the societal and economic implications of international trade, finance, and sustainable development.

 Ready to apply?